cylc/cylc-doc/src/user-guide/writing-workflows/external-triggers.rst

 - The module containing the xtrigger function may also contain a ``validate`` function taking a single argument, which is a dictionary of all the arguments passed to the xtrigger function in ``flow.cylc``.
 It should raise an exception if validation fails.
 See :py:mod:`cylc.flow.xtriggers.xrandom` for an example of a validate function.
+- The arguments you call the xtrigger function with are automatically validated against the function signature, so you don't necessarily need to check for the presence of arguments or their types in the validate function.
+However, you may want to check that the values are of the correct type or within a certain range.

 .. note::

    Trigger functions cannot store data Pythonically between invocations because each call is executed in an independent process in the process pool.
 If necessary the filesystem can be used for this purpose.

 .. spelling:word-list::